 Landowner permission is required to hunt, fish or trap on the lands of another.
 Department of Wildlife, Fisheries, and Parks Wildlife Management Areas are subject to special seasons and regulations which may vary from statewide seasons and regulations.
-Contact the DWFP or area personnel for information about these areas.
+Contact the MDWFP or area personnel for information about these areas.

 Hunter Education Course

 All persons born on or after January 1, 1972, must satisfactorily complete a hunter education course approved by the Department of Wildlife, Fisheries, and Parks before purchasing a Mississippi hunting license.
 If it is determined that the holder was not entitled to issuance or obtained the license or hunter education certificate by fraudulent means, the license will be revoked or canceled.
 It is unlawful to issue a hunting license to any person in this age group without proof of completion of the hunter education course.
 [MS. Code 49-7-20]

 Residents who are visually impaired, paraplegic, a multiple-amputee, adjudged totally disabled by the Social Security Administration or totally service-connected disabled by the Veterans Administration are not required to purchase a HUNTING OR FISHING LICENSE.
 [MS. Code 49-7-5 and 49-7-9] Residents exempt based on this criteria are required to have proof of their age, residency, disability status or other physical impairment in their possession while engaged in hunting and fishing activities.
 All exempt licenses previously issued for DISABILITIES are null and void.

 Unlawful Purchase of License

 Any person who obtains a license under an assumed name or makes a materially false statement to obtain a license is guilty of a felony and shall be subject to a fine of two thousand dollars ($2,000) or may be imprisoned for a term of one (1) year or both.